Mercedes-Benz E-Class (C207)

-Unlike its predecessor, the coupé and cabriolet models were never offered in the high performance Mercedes-AMG versions.
+The coupé and cabriolet vehicles were never offered in the high-performance Mercedes-AMG variants, unlike its predecessor.
 E350 and E400 coupé models were also available in all-wheel drive 4MATIC variants from 2012.

-It was replaced by the C238/A238 E-Class in 2017 for model year 2018.
+It was replaced by the C238/A238 E-Class in 2017 for the 2018 model year.

 Development and launch

 The C207/A207 E-Class shares its platform with the W204 C-Class sedan, featuring identical wheelbases, and similar axle track lengths.
 While the W212 E-Class sedan is built at the Sindelfingen plant, the E-Class C207 coupé is built in Bremen alongside the W204 C-Class.

-Initial petrol models used the CGI BlueEFFICIENCY name, with the exception of the E 300 BlueEFFICIENCY and E 500.
-With the introduction of the Mercedes 7G-Tronic automatic transmission in 2011, models subsequently dropped the CGI moniker, along with the BlueEFFICIENCY name after the 2013 facelift.
+Some early petrol models had CGI BlueEFFICIENCY branding, with the exception of the E 300 BlueEFFICIENCY and E 500.
+With the introduction of the Mercedes 7G-Tronic automatic transmission, models subsequently dropped the CGI moniker, along with the BlueEFFICIENCY name after the 2013 facelift.
 Diesel models with the nine-speed automatic transmission were also called BlueTEC instead of CDI BlueEFFICIENCY, and facelifted models were simply called CDI or BlueTEC.

-Mercedes-Benz originally intended for the C207/A207 to be called CLK, but moved over to the E-Class name later during development.
+Mercedes-Benz originally intended for the C207/A207 to continue the CLK name, but changed to E-Class branding during development.

 Body styles

 Coupé (C207)

 The coupé was introduced at the 2009 Geneva Motor Show.

+Like the CLK it replaced, the C207 Coupé features a pillarless design with no B pillar between the front and back windows.

 Convertible (A207)

 The convertible was unveiled at the 2010 North American International Auto Show.

-Convertible models are available with Mercedes' AIRSCARF system, which provides neck-level heating for front occupants, and the AIRCAP windshield spoiler and wind deflector system, deflecting air over the cabin for reduced draft and wind noise.
+Some convertibles have Mercedes' AIRSCARF system, which provides neck heating for front occupants, and the AIRCAP windshield spoiler and wind deflector system, deflecting air over the cabin for reduced draft and wind noise.

 Equipment

 Standard equipment includes Mercedes' AGILITY CONTROL semi-adaptive suspension and ATTENTION ASSIST which alerts the driver when the car detects driver fatigue.
 Models feature front, side, and knee airbags, along with belt tensioners and head restraints.
 An AMG Sports package can also be optioned, featuring AMG bodystyling, 15 mm lower suspension, silver painted front brake calipers, and wider 18-inch alloy wheels.
+However, the AMG package did not include performance upgrades.